Bishop of Ferns and Leighlin

 The Episcopal see was a union of the bishoprics of Ferns and Leighlin which were united in 1597.
 Over two hundred and thirty-eight years, there were twenty-nine bishops of the united diocese.
-Under the Church Temporalities (Ireland) Act 1833, Ferns and Leighlin were combined with Ossory to form the united bishopric of Ossory, Ferns and Leighlin on 12 July 1835.
+Under the Church Temporalities (Ireland) Act 1833 (3 & 4 Will.
+4. c.
+37), Ferns and Leighlin were combined with Ossory to form the united bishopric of Ossory, Ferns and Leighlin on 12 July 1835.